-If the URL is found on the approved URL list, the URL bypasses the category filtering and proceeds to the final step in URL access control (see Work and Leisure Schedule Settings on page 10-12).
+If the URL is found on the approved URL list, the URL bypasses the category filtering and proceeds to the final step in URL access control.

 If the category of the requested URL is permitted in the URL Filtering policy, then the URL is passed on to the final step; otherwise, the URL is blocked.